Mental health first aid: Australia

+United Kingdom

+Mental health first aid training has been widely adopted within England; approximately half a million people have been through a training programme, which equates to approximately one in every 100 adults.
+In 2017, Mental Health First Aid England (MHFA England, or MHFAE) partnered with the UK government to create a £15 million programme which aimed to train one million individuals in basic mental health "first aid" skills.
+In 2023, a mental health first aid law was proposed in parliament.
+All England's Ofsted inspectors attended a mental health first aid briefing in January 2024.
+In 2025, MHFAE launched a public consultation on new workplace Mental Health First Aid standards.

+Betty Kitchener's courses have also been adopted in Scotland.

 Public reception

 General media articles and videos indicate that mental health first aid training has political and celebrity proponents, such as former US president Barack Obama, former US first lady Michelle Obama, and singer/actress Lady Gaga.

 A few bills of law have been proposed by politicians in countries such as Australia and the United Kingdom to make mental health first aid training compulsory in schools and other organizations.
-Although considered good practice in several countries, mental health first aid training is not legally imposed for organizations anywhere in the world.
+Although considered good practice in several countries, mental health first aid training is not legally imposed on organizations anywhere in the world.

 Curriculum

 The curriculum for mental health first aid training typically includes the following topics: